epfl-ada/ada-2023-project-badabob/README.md

 2. **Data completion**\
 Completion of the dataset up until 2022 using IMDb to obtain the final movie dataset and the final character dataset.

-3. **Acquisition of personnas for all characters**\
+3. **Acquisition of personas for all characters**\
-Running the personnas algorithm on more of the characters in our dataset to obtain a meaningful representation of the personnas over time.
+Running the personas algorithm on more of the characters in our dataset to obtain a meaningful representation of the personas over time.

 4. **Preliminary analysis**\
 Analysis of the proportion of women in the movie industrie per year.
 Analysis of the age distribution of men vs women and the average age of both gender per year and comparison of the distributions using a Student t-test.

-5. **Personnas analysis**\
+5. **Personas analysis**\
-Extraction of the most attributed personna per year for men and women.
+Extraction of the most attributed persona per year for men and women.
-Analyse the evolution of the personnas attributed to men and women over time.
+Analyse the evolution of the personas attributed to men and women over time.

 6. **Main vs Secondary Characters** \
 Determine the proportion of women in leading roles and its evolution.\